artoale/angular-cat/README.md

 programmatically, by requiring their angular controller.

 For most use cases, HTML attributes should be enough.
-You should care about the programmatic interface only if you're writing custom directives that needs to integrate with the router (or if you're contributing to this project!)
+You should care about the programmatic interface only if you're writing custom directives that needs to integrate with the timeline (or if you're contributing to this project!)

 ### Shared HTML interface